-MATERIAL TOPIC IMPACT DESCRIPTION VALUE CHAIN DIVERSITY AND EQUAL OPPORTUNITIES Employee discrimination and lack of equal opportunity due to poor D&l practices practices conditions of employee inclusion among employees can get of discrimination and worsen the professional conditions of employee inclusion among employees can get of discrimination and worsen the professional conditions of employee inclusion among employees can get of discrimination and worsen the professional conditions of employees through its Code of Ethics and the professional conditions of employees can get of discrimination and worsen the professional conditions of employees can get of discrimination and worsen the professional conditions of employees can get of discrimination and worsen the professional conditions of employees can get of discrimination and worsen the professional conditions of employees can get of discrimination and worsen the professional conditions of employees can get of discrimination and worsen the professional conditions of employees of discrimination and worsen the professional conditions of employees of discrimination and worsen the professional conditions of employees of discrimination and worsen the professional conditions of discrimination of discrimination of discrimination of discrimination of discrimination The lack of practices to protect diversity and inclusion among employees can generate cases of discrimination and worsen the personal and professional conditions of employees.
+\mathfrak{z}

+MATERIAL TOPIC IMPACT DESCRIPTION VALUE CHAIN WASTE MANAGEMENT Environmental pollution generated by incorrect waste management The production of waste is directly linked to the production processes and to the disposal of the final product.
+If not managed correctly, waste treatment can cause damage to the ecosystem.
+To cope with this impact, we guarantee full adherence with all national legislation and best practices in terms of waste management, both as regards our operations (including eco-design) and suppliers'.
+Upstream, Core, Downstream WATER MANAGEMENT Reduction of water availability due to improper use of water resources Water withdrawal and consumption have an impact on the territory in which both CEME and its suppliers operate, reducing the availability of the resource for local populations.
+In an effort to reduce the effects of this impact we implemented actions in order to rationalize and improve our water management.
+Upstream, Core DIVERSITY Human rights violations resulting from inadequate working conditions The lack of adequate worker protection practices could generate negative impacts of violation of human rights along the entire value chain.
+Through its Code of Ethics and the policy system put in place, the direct effect of this impact is then mitigated.
+Upstream, Core, Downstream AND EQUAL OPPORTUNITIES Employee discrimination and lack of equal opportunity due to poor D&I practices The lack of practices to protect diversity and inclusion among employees can generate cases of discrimination and worsen the personal and professional conditions of employees.
 Also in this case, through its Code of Ethics and the policy system put in place, the direct effect of this impact is then mitigated.
 Upstream, Core, Downstream EMPLOYEES HEALTH AND SAFETY Damage to the health and safety of workers due to inadequate working conditions The impacts on workers' health and safety are mainly linked to the presence of physical risks associated with inadequate working conditions in all direct and indirect activities.
 The full adherence to all applicable legislation and best practices, and the involvement of suppliers on these topics, is the main mitigating lever we rely on.
-Upstream, Core, Downstream CUSTOMER HEALTH AND SAFETY Development of workforce skills through the promotion of training activities BUSINESS ETHICS High quality and durability of the posi product for the final consumer Development of workforce skills through the promotion of training activities The and Violation of business ethics rules and practices High quality and datte posi product for the final consumer The datte posi product for the final product for the final consumer Violation of business ethics rules and document for the final product for the final product for the final consumer Development of workforce skills through the promotion of training activities The and durability of the product for the final consumer Our safe durability of the product for the final Careful controls, production practices, constant attention to detail and innovative processes generate positive impacts for a long-lasting and quality final product, guaranteeing a high level of health and safety for the final consumer.
-Core, Downstream workforce skills through the promotion of Through the development of specific skills, we equip our employees with the tools and training necessary for their growth, from technical skills to managerial and interpersonal skills.
-Core ethics rules and The lack of effective control over corporate conduct and non-compliance with the law can lead to the emergence of cases of corruption and anti-competitive behaviour.
+Upstream, Core, Downstream CUSTOMER HEALTH AND SAFETY High quality and durability of the product for the final consumer Careful controls, production practices, constant attention to detail and innovative processes generate positive impacts for a long-lasting and quality final product, guaranteeing a high level of health and safety for the final Core, Downstream consumer.

+MATERIAL TOPIC IMPACT DESCRIPTION VALUE CHAIN PEOPLE TRAINING AND DEVELOPMENT Development of workforce skills through the promotion of training activities Through the development of specific skills, we equip our employees with the tools and training necessary for their growth, from technical skills to managerial and interpersonal skills.
+Core BUSINESS ETHICS Violation of business ethics rules and practices The lack of effective control over corporate conduct and non-compliance with the law can lead to the emergence of cases of corruption and anti-competitive behaviour.
 Through the years, we have approved documents such as our Anti-Corruption policy and our Code of Ethics to reduce the likelihood of occurrence of this impact.
 Upstream, Core, Downstream